 Defamation by implication cases are nuanced.
-In order to win, you must have rock solid arguments and evidence to support your story.
+To win, you must have rock solid arguments and evidence to support your side.

 Kelly Warner handles defamation by implication cases.
-We know the nooks and crannies of the law and understand the particulars.
-If you’re serious and looking to litigate a defamation by implication issue, get in touch today.
+We understand the particulars of such cases.
+If you have questions about a defamation by implication issue, get in touch today.

 Additional Source: http://ir.lawnet.fordham.edu/cgi/viewcontent.cgi?article=2870&context=flr